Technical Overview

 dCorps supports reproducible views over any selected timeframe derived from tagged events:

-• Cash-based operating reporting for corporations (distinct from GAAP/IFRS accrual statements).
+- Cash-based operating reporting for corporations (distinct from GAAP/IFRS accrual statements).

-• Nonprofit allocation reporting derived from donation/program flows and allocation rules.
+- Nonprofit allocation reporting derived from donation/program flows and allocation rules.

 Reporting honesty is achieved by surfacing:

-• provenance (typed workflow vs entity-tagged vs anchored aggregates),
+- provenance (typed workflow vs entity-tagged vs anchored aggregates),

-• coverage ratios and uncategorized flows, and
+- coverage ratios and uncategorized flows, and

-• optional attestation signals (if used).
+- optional attestation signals (if used).

-Normative anchoring behavior and recognition tiers are defined in docs/spec/SPEC-ANCHOR.md.
+Normative anchoring behavior is defined in docs/spec/SPEC-ANCHOR.md.

 7. Governance and parameterization